 Case study #1 – BMW and Louis Vuitton

-Head of Special Orders at Louis Vuitton, Patrick-Louis Vuttion said “This collaboration with BMW i epitomizes our shared values of creativity, technological innovation, and style.”
+Head of Special orders at Louis Vuitton, Patrick-Louis Vuttion said “This collaboration with BMW i epitomises our shared values of creativity, technological innovation and style.”

 Both brands began the campaign by promoting the joint partnership on their websites, with Louis Vuitton’s reaching over one million visitors per month, according to SimilarWeb.